 - employment with 0.8 teaching load in the school as a paraprofessional with Permission to Teach in your second year of study before you graduate

-- placement in a low socioeconomic secondary school in regional or metropolitan Victoria throughout your degree
+- placement in a selected State Secondary school in regional or metropolitan Victoria

-In addition to the usual entry requirements for Master of Teaching, NEXUS teachers are required to submit a written statement and, if selected, to attend an interview.
+In addition to the entry requirements for the Master of Teaching, Nexus teachers must submit a written statement and, if selected, attend an interview.